ibm-cloud-docs/discovery-data/tutorial-convo.md

     Go to the [{{site.data.keyword.discoveryshort}} resource](https://cloud.ibm.com/catalog/services/watson-discovery){: external} page in the {{site.data.keyword.cloud_notm}} catalog and create a Plus plan service instance.

-If you decide not to continue using the Plus plan and don't want to pay for it, delete the Plus plan service instance before the 30-day trial period ends.
+If you decide to stop using the Plus plan and don't want to pay for it, delete the Plus plan service instance before the 30-day trial period ends.
 {: important}

 ## Create the Conversational Search project